carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 Despite the typing of this as a generic token, *only* the value defined by a ``gc.statepoint`` is legal here.

-The second argument is an index into the statepoints list of arguments which specifies the allocation for the pointer being relocated.
+The second and third arguments are both indices into operands of their corresponding statepoint.
+If the statepoint has a :ref:`gc-live <ob_gc_live>` operand bundle, then both arguments are indices into the operand bundle's operands.
+If there is no "gc-live" bundle, then the index is into the statepoint's list of arguments.
 This index must land within the 'gc parameter' section of the statepoint's argument list.
+Use of the "gc-live" form is recommended.

+The second argument is an index which specifies the allocation for the pointer being relocated.
 The associated value must be within the object with which the pointer being relocated is associated.
 The optimizer is free to change *which* interior derived pointer is reported, provided that it does not replace an actual base pointer with another interior derived pointer.
 Collectors are allowed to rely on the base pointer operand remaining an actual base pointer if so constructed.

-The third argument is an index into the statepoint's list of arguments which specify the (potentially) derived pointer being relocated.
+The third argument is an index which specify the (potentially) derived pointer being relocated.
 It is legal for this index to be the same as the second argument if-and-only-if a base pointer is being relocated.
-This index must land within the 'gc parameter' section of the statepoint's argument list.

 Semantics:
 """"""""""